 In order to orchestrate the integration of the API calls and the creation of the MySQL database and respective tables, Python was used.

-Using the Pandas Library for Python, we were able to: retrieve the NBA Statistics from the API, format the data in Json, build a dataframe and insert the data into MySQL
+By utilizing the Pandas Library for Python, we were able to: retrieve the NBA Statistics in JSON from the SportRadar API, extract and format the data from the JSON structure, build multiple data frames and their respective tables, and create tables in MySQL.
+While using Pandas allowed us to extract and analyze the data easier than if we used the standard Python Library, there was a learning curve to Pandas that we had to overcome.

+Each JSON schema had to be investigated thoroughly.
+Further, only selective data was required for analysis, which required extensive indexing and JSON file manipulation once each JSON file was loaded to a Pandas dataframe.
+Standard procedural programming methods were used once a dataframe was established for each JSON file.
+Loops gave us the ability to select the data necessary, along with element indexing on JSON values and keys.

-The final deliverable for this portion of the project was the NBA database containing three (3) tables and one custom view: teams, teamstats, standings and statsmaster (custom view).
-Fig. 2 illustrates the final ER data diagram for the NBA database.
-The primary datasource for the project resides on a local storage unit provided by Patrick Nichols.
+The final deliverable for this portion of the project was the NBA database containing three (3) tables: teams, teamstats and standings.
+The teams table consists of conference information, location, stadium name and other descriptive features.
+The teamstats table contains traditional NBA statistics and standings allowed us to capture wins and losses information by team, by year.
+Once these tables were established, a master view called statsmaster was created.
+Tables were joined on unique IDs for each team given by SportsRadar’s API and the year (season) where applicable.
+Figure 2 illustrates the final entity relationship diagram for the NBA database.
+The previously mentioned tables and view were stored locally in a MySQL RDBMS.

 Fig. 2.
-The ER Data Diagram illustrates the tables (teamstats, teams and standings) and custom view (statsmaster) contained in the NBA mySQL database.
+The ER Data Diagram illustrates the tables (teamstats, teams and standings) and custom view (statsmaster) contained in the NBA MySQL database.

 Statistical Analysis

-The primary goal of the statistical analysis was to determine if there were significant factors, exhibited amongst the (30) teams in the NBA that contributed to wins?
-And of those factors, which factors played the biggest role in a team’s ability to win?
+Once data was cleaned and integrated, data analysis commenced.
+The primary goal of the statistical analysis was to determine what traditional statistics were the most linearly correlated with wins.
+Specifically, which statistics played the most significant role in a team’s ability to win basketball games.

 Statistical Methodology

-In order to determine which factors or variables showed significance in relation to a teams wins, we evaluated four (4) years worth of NBA team statistics utilizing the teamstats custom view as seen in Fig. 1.
-Overall team statistics for all (30) teams in the Western, Northwest, Southwest, Pacific, Eastern, Southeast, Atlantic and Central divisions were evaluated.
+In order to determine which statistics showed substantial significance in relation to a teams wins, we evaluated four (4) years worth of NBA team statistics utilizing the statsmaster view as seen in Figure 1.
+Overall team statistics for all 30 teams in the Western, Northwest, Southwest, Pacific, Eastern, Southeast, Atlantic and Central divisions were evaluated.
 A list of the entire set of variables evaluated in the multiple linear regression model is listed in Table 1.